butames/blog.github.io/_posts/2021-12-29-NoleRacism.md

 ![](/images/blog_images/2021-12-29-Gordos.png)

-> We smash cougars congrats lady noles.
+> "We smash cougars congrats lady noles."

 The signage references a football (soccer) match between FSU and BYU, which took place on December 06, 2021.
 FSU won its third women's national championship.

 __

 Today, I was driving near the FSU campus and noticed a popular local restaurant sign.
 The double entendre aside (i.e., having sex with a sexually promiscuous older woman), what is *"lady nole"*?
 This is a small part of what bothers me about FSU's insistence on using ethnicity as a mascot.
 People at FSU refer to themselves as Seminoles (after the indigenous group that once occupied the lands on which the University and the greater town of Tallahassee sits).
 Being a Seminole is meant to embody the fearless, undying and unconquerable spirit of the Seminole people.
 A group of people had to adopt that stance when facing the genuine existential threat of colonialism and foreign settlers encroaching on their traditional lands.